-Whenever a family's assistance will be terminated, the PHA will send a written notice of termination to the family and to the owner.
+Whenever a family's assistance will be terminated, the PHA will send a written notice of termination to the family and to the owner-of the family's unit.
 The notice will state the date on which the termination will become effective.
 This date generally will be at least 30 calendar days following the date of the termination notice, but exceptions will be made whenever HUD rules, other PHA policies, or the circumstances surrounding the termination require.